NBA Rumors: NFL Owners Tried To Hire Away Commissioner Adam Silver

 Neither ESPN report lists which owners may have behind the Silver push.
 The Dallas Cowboys’ Jerry Jones, per Sports Illustrated reporting in 2017, was the leader of a faction of owners who were moving to stop commissioner Roger Goodell’s contract extension.

 The effort to stop Goodell’s extension failed, however, as in late 2017 the league’s owners approved a five-year, $200 million extension to continue as commissioner through 2024.
-Silver also agreed to a contract extension, through 2024, last summer,per a press release.
+Silver also agreed to a contract extension, through 2024, last summer, per an NBA press release.
 No financial terms were disclosed.

 Five years ago Adam Silver debuted as NBA commissioner.
 Since then he’s been approached by NFL owners several times about running football.
 He said no. https://t.co/bh9RM0g4Zy